I Hate Hamlet

 There are, however, a couple of glitches in paradise.

-Andrew's series has been canceled; his girlfriend is clinging to her virginity with unyielding conviction; and he has no desire to play Hamlet.
+Andrew's series has been canceled, his girlfriend is less than interested in connecting with him, and he has no desire to play Hamlet.

-This prompts a seance to summon his ghost.
+This prompts a séance to summon Barrymore's ghost.

 From the moment Barrymore returns, dressed in high Shakespearean garb, Andrew's life is no longer his own.